Francisco Mendez - Obituary

 Francisco is preceded in death by both parents, Francisco Mendez, Sr. and Dolores Celia Hale Mendez.

-Visitation will begin at 11:00 a.m. on Saturday, October 17, 2020, at Sacred Heart Catholic Church, followed by the recitation of the Rosary at 11:30 a.m. and a Funeral Mass at 12:00 p.m.
+A Rosary will be recited at 12:30 p.m. on Saturday, October 24, 2020, at Sacred Heart Catholic Church, followed by a Funeral Mass at 1:00 p.m.
 Interment to follow at Rose Hill Memorial Park.